timClicks/delightful-libraries/delightful-libraries.md

 Upgrading upstream might require sending a PR upstream for them to upgrade their version in their code.
 If they're slow at approving it, you can
 [override upstream ](https://doc.rust-lang.org/nightly/cargo/reference/overriding-dependencies.html#the-patch-section) by using the `[patch]` functionality within Cargo to replace a version of upstream with a version that you control.
 The ["Testing a bugfix" section](https://doc.rust-lang.org/nightly/cargo/reference/overriding-dependencies.html#testing-a-bugfix) of the Overriding Dependencies chapter of the Cargo Book details this process.

 Sometimes, you may pin an old version of a dependency to support compilation with an older version of Rust.

+Remember that you can provide dependencies at the workspace level to ensure that your workspace members all use the same version without needing to do additional work.

 ### Add feature flags to your library